 Sally Stanleigh reports, “Each of us wants to feel appreciated.
 A recent poll of 64,304 employees at companies that are clients of Sirota Survey Intelligence, including 8,000 in Canada, showed that the top three expectations of people of all age ranges are that they will be treated with respect, dealt with equitably and will gain a sense of connection with the organization on a work and personal level.”
 According to research conducted by the U.S. Department of Labor, 64% of Americans who leave their jobs say they do because they don’t feel appreciated (Chapman & White).

 Do your volunteers only hear from you when you are in need?
 Showing appreciation is an opportunity to increase your influence, build loyalty for your booster organization and provide motivation opportunities for individuals and your team.
-Try the following ways to support and encourage your volunteers and create a more positive atmosphere in your
+Try the following ways to support and encourage your volunteers and create a more positive atmosphere in yourorganization.

 Listen to your volunteers.
 Pay attention to them without distraction.
 Remember things important to them—children’s names, illnesses, family outings successes, etc. Give your team members some undivided attention.
 Listen to them and don’t interrupt their thoughts; observe their body language.
 Plan for moments of time together.
 Bring in food for your volunteers; share a meal or coffee.
 Spending time together shows appreciation and care.

-notes as well as one-on-one in conversation.
+Praise volunteers through recognition at volunteer banquets,notes as well as one-on-one in conversation.
 Positive recognition contributes to future volunteers.
 Make it specific, descriptive and sincere.
 Say positive things about your volunteer’s character and personality traits.
 Use descriptive words like: Active, Ambitous, Calm, Capable, Cheerful, Cooperative, Energetic, Helpful, Patient, and Planner.
 A written note can be reread over and over creating a feeling of self-worth and accomplishment.
 Think about praising volunteers in front of other team members as well as in a public forum.
 Remember recognition is about what people do and appreciation is directed toward the person as a whole—their personality.

 A great leader understands serving others.
 Take to time serve along side team members in the uniform room.
 Take a few moments to clean up with the dads on the construction crew or to express how impressed you are with their engineering prowess.
 Acts like these demonstrate that you support their efforts; you value their time and these acts create a positive team building experience.
 Sometimes parents want to be the super hero who will “save the day”.
 Others may be more representative of the “underdog” who might be a little overwhelmed.
 Be mindful of your newest volunteers who might be feeling stretched or overwhelmed by their assignment.
 Your words of encouragement, appreciation, and insight may be just the gentle nudge they need to keep pushing forward.
 It might also provide you the opportunity to acknowledge that no one expects them to be the super hero and you can arrange for more help by calling in the troops to help save the day.